 The largest and one of the most renomed concert hall of Budapest.
 After dark it is beautifully illuminated along with the next door National Theater.

 The popular dining spot and recreational area is located at the Lagymanyosi bay a small inlet of the river Danube overlooking the National Theater and the Palace of Arts..
 At the bayside there are dozens of restaurants and cafes with outdoor terraces

-The Staue Park was established after the collapse of the communist regime in 1992.
-It contains 42 original giant statutes including Stalin's boots, Red Army soldiers, Marx, Engels, Lenin etc, once stood in the city during the communist era.
-On this particular place you can take and exciting travel back in time in the communist regime and learn what was the life like behind the iron curtain and about the 1956 revolution.
-Here you will be explained about the communist dictatorship, how the political secret service used to work and you can also experience what it is like to sit in a Trabant the infamous East German car make...
+Memento park is located in the outskirts of Budapest.
+It was established after the collapse of the communist regime in 1992.
+It displays 42 original giant statutes including Stalin's boots, Red Army soldiers, Marx, Engels, Lenin etc, once decorated the city during the communist era.
+On this particular place you will take and exciting travel back in time in the communist dictatorship and learn about the life behind the iron curtain, the 1956 revolution , how the political secret service used to work and you can also experience what it is like to sit in a Trabant the infamous East German car make...

 Open every day from 10 am till dusk Admission: Adult 5 EUR/HUF 1.500 Student: EUR 3,50 /HUF 1.000

 Castle Garden Bazaar

 The Castle Garden Bazaar (Várkert Bazár) is a recently restored neo-Renaissance building on Buda riverfront built in 1883 according to the plans of one of Hungary's great architects Miklós Ybl.

 The Chain Bridge was the first bridge to permanently connect Buda and Pest.
 At the time of its completion, Chain Bridge was considered to be one of the wonders of the world.
 Chief engineer Adam Clark completed the span in 1849.
 Crossing the bridge is just a short walk and no matter which direction you go, the view is beautiful.